 Not Sure if Your Injury Qualifies?

 Workers’ compensation laws are complex and the efforts by insurance carriers and employers to avoid paying medical costs are many.
-Rely on the experienced workers compensation attorneys at Feldman Williams to protect your rights.
+Rely on the experienced workers compensation attorneys at the Feldman Legal Group to protect your rights.
 Contact us for a free initial assessment.
-We maintain offices in Tampa, Jacksonville and Atlanta, Georgia, enabling us to fight for injured workers anywhere in Florida.
+We maintain offices in Tampa and Atlanta enabling us to fight for injured workers anywhere in Florida.
 For your convenience, we can arrange a meeting at your home, hospital or any public place, or the consultation can be completely handled over the telephone.